The course of the war will determine the fate of the economy and the housing market

 Inflation is linked to interest rates

-In January 2022, there was a growing voice about ending the European Central Bank’s money supply and raising interest rates, which could take place in 2023.
-In the first half of February, it was already said that we would see an increase in interest rates already in 2022.
+In January 2022, there was a growing voice about ending the European Central Bank’s money supply and raising interest rates, which could happen in 2023.
+In the first half of February, it was already said that we would see an increase in interest rates in 2022.

 On February 24, 2022, Russia began aggression against Ukraine.
-As a matter of fact, sanctions have affected the whole of Europe, if not the whole world.
-Raising interest rates in a state of war and thereby reducing business investment, which is rising unemployment and increasing the debt burden of private individuals in the face of decades of high inflation, does not seem to be a pleasant option.
+In fact, sanctions have affected the whole of Europe, if not the whole world.
+Raising interest rates in a state of war and thereby reducing business investment, which is rising unemployment and increasing the debt burden of private individuals in the face of decades of high inflation, is not a pleasant option.
 Rising interest rates are also a threatening thunderstorm over the wine-drinking countries of southern Europe, whose public debt is enormous.

 An alternative to raising interest rates seems to be a longer-term acceptance of inflation.
 This, in turn, is particularly painful for people living in predominantly rented premises, such as Germans.
 The European Central Bank does not have good options.

 On April 12, 2022, the 12-month Euribor jumped to the positive side of the year.
-The 6-month Euribor in common use in Estonia has risen close to -0.3% from -0.5 percent six months ago.
+The 6-month Euribor in common use in Estonia rose close to -0.3% from -0.5 per cent six months ago.
 The direction of the 6-month Euribor is clearly up.

-There will be no excessive impact on borrowers as long as Euribor remains below zero.
+As long as Euribor remains below zero, there will be no excessive impact on borrowers.
 The subsequent positive key interest rate will increase monthly loan payments.
-The higher loan payment is the next mouthful of the consumer’s wallet next to the inflation one.
+The higher loan payment is the next mouthful of the consumer’s wallet after the inflation one.

 Can the optimism of the housing market be hit?

-The housing market shook two years ago when a corona arrived and a state of emergency was declared.
+The housing market shook two years ago when a coronavirus arrived, and a state of emergency was declared.
 In a few months, by the summer of 2020, it was clear that we would be bought out of the great crisis by keeping money and interest rates low.

 Instead of moderately raising consumer prices, the money supply reached, among other things, the real estate market.
 The number and turnover of residential transactions in Estonia in 2021 were record-breaking.
-The high demand, which could not be covered by the offers, was accompanied by a shortage of offers.
-The shortage of offers pushed prices up.
+The high demand, which could not be covered by the offers, was accompanied by a shortage of offers, which pushed prices up.

 Apartments became more expensive in all segments

 The activity of the apartment market has been general.
-There has been a great demand for apartments in all segments – apartments in different locations, apartments of different ages or qualities, and apartments with a different number of rooms.
+There has been a great demand for apartments in all segments—apartments in different locations, apartments of different ages or qualities, and apartments with different numbers of rooms.

-Global high demand has pushed up prices in all segments of the apartment market.
-During 2021, the equivalent price of housing in Tallinn increased by an estimated 20-30%.
-In the case of smaller centers of attraction, the rate of real estate appreciation could be even higher.
+Global high demand has pushed up prices in all apartment market segments.
+During 2021, the equivalent cost of housing in Tallinn increased by an estimated 20-30%.
+In the case of smaller centres of attraction, the rate of real estate appreciation could be even higher.

 In general, the prices of apartments in different segments of Tallinn are moving in the same direction and at the same pace.
 At the beginning of 2021, the prices of older apartments, which stalled in 2020 due to the corona, caught up with the market prices of newer apartments.
 The further movement of Tallinn’s apartments has taken place at a fairly steady pace.